Do I Have to Disclose My New Partner’s Assets

 Whether you are trying to reach an agreement through solicitor negotiations, roundtable meetings, or family mediation, financial disclosure is usually the first step in negotiating a divorce financial settlement.

 You may be asked to complete a Form E to provide financial disclosure.
-The Form E must be completed by a husband and wife in financial settlement proceedings.
-The Form E asks you if you are in a new relationship and if you are cohabiting or intending to do so.
+The Form E must be completed by both parties in financial settlement proceedings.
+It asks for detailed information about your finances, including whether you are in a new relationship and whether you are cohabiting or intending to do so.

 The Relevance of a New Partner’s Assets to Your Divorce Financial Settlement

-A new partner’s assets can be relevant in some divorce financial settlements but, in many cases, they are not.
+A new partner’s assets can be relevant in some divorce financial settlements, but in many cases, they are not directly determinative.
 For example:

-A specialist family solicitor can advise you on the relevance of your new partner to your divorce financial settlement and whether financial disclosure will be required.
+A specialist family solicitor can advise you on how your new partner’s circumstances may affect your divorce financial settlement and whether further financial disclosure is required.

 How Can Fullers Help?